 One thing is for certain: nostalgia sells.
 As a matter of fact, marketers use nostalgia to connect consumers with their shared generational experience, thus ultimately driving consumption.
 This strategy is called nostalgia marketing, which has worked for brands like Calvin Klein, when it reissued items that defined Kate Moss’s career and sold out the styles within two months.
 As such, it may be a good idea to hold on to vintage pieces that you own, ranging from clothes and accessories to toys, collectible memorabilia, furniture and even decorative items.
 Make sure that you take care of these vintage items when you decide to invest in them because “condition is paramount,” according to Gayle Skluzacek, an appraiser of antiques, fine art and wine.

-Once you have a sizable collection and are ready to turn them into an actual investment, you could also consider directing your profits from your antiques to a retirement fund, selling the pieces when and if the time is right.
+Once you have a sizable, worthwhile antique collection and are ready to turn it into an actual investment, you could also consider directing your profits from your antiques to a retirement fund, selling the pieces when and if the time is right.

 An Eco-Friendly Choice